menawm/teleco_analysis/business_insights_report.md

 | One Year | 10.71% | — |
 | Two Year | 2.55% | $4,799 |

 No single factor separates churners from stayers more clearly than contract type. **Two Year subscribers churn at just 2.55%** and generate nearly **three times the lifetime revenue** of Month-to-Month subscribers.
-The predictive model confirms contract type as the **single strongest churn predictor in either direction** [See Technical Report].
+The predictive model confirms contract type as the **single strongest churn predictor in either direction** [See Appendix](https://github.com/menawm/teleco_analysis/blob/main/appendix.md)

 Moving subscribers off monthly agreements isn't just a retention play — it's a lifetime value play.